 Because of their proximity to coastal lagoons and creeks, fishing is still their primary source of income.
 With purchasers coming from the Lagos city and Yoruba hinterland, this contributes greatly to the Egun people’s economics and nutrition.

-Kaduna State University school fees scheme for the 2023 academic session Kaduna state university's management…
+Federal University of petroleum resources school fees for the 2023 academic session The Authorities and…